JSheare/TGF_and_glow_search_program/README.md

 # TGF and Glow Search Program
-## This program was written to search raw data from the instruments of the terrestrial gamma-ray flash group at UCSC.
+## A program that searches data from the instruments of the terrestrial gamma-ray flash group at UCSC.
-## Currently supported detectors: THOR, GODOT, Santis Instrument (after adafruit update), Croatia instrument.
+## Currently supported detectors: Thor, Godot, Santis Instrument (after adafruit update), Croatia instrument.

 ## **Requirements for use:**
 - Python 3.10 (or later)
-- All the following .py files:
-  - search.py (core program)
-  - search_module.py (program tools and functions)
-  - search_classes.py (program objects)
-  - searchGUI.py (program GUI)
-  - DataReaderFinal.py (functions for reading and importing data files)
 - All the following Python libraries:
   - scipy
   - numpy